raphaelmue/dashup/docs/SRS.md

 The response time should be as low as possible.
 The reload of the page may not take longer than 5 seconds and in average a response time of 3 seconds is acceptable.
 Therfore the backend should keep up graphic elements like the panels to avoid too large computing effort if there is a high number of panels mandated on the dashborad of a user.

 ### 3.4.2 Throughput
 The information displayed on the different panels showed in the dashboard should be reloaded every 10ms.
-Because of the provision of these data by foreign APIs and servers the fetchung process could take longer.
+Because of the provision of these data by foreign APIs and servers the fetching process could take longer.
 To prevent such a scenario corresponding connventions and rules must be introduced.

 ### 3.4.3 Capacity
 The dashboard has to be designed for a large number of users.
 An increase of new members shouldn't slow down the system in the same way.